 A read-only macOS notch and menu bar monitor for Claude Code and Codex.
-Every session, every dangerous command, every foothold left behind — in your line of sight, without your terminal ever losing focus.
+Every session, every dangerous command, every foothold and stale worktree left behind — in your line of sight, without your terminal ever losing focus.

 Apple silicon (M1+) · macOS 14+ · MIT license